 Trips and Global Opportunities

-This is an overnight trip to a park-like setting.
+This is an overnight trip to the Indiana University Outdoor Education Center.
 The purpose is to foster class-bonding with experiential activities to encourage leadership and awareness of group dynamics.
-There is a cost to students.
-This trip is required.

-This trip includes visits to the Chicago Institute of Art and Adler Planetarium.
-Students also enjoy dinner in Greek Town.
+This trip includes visits to the Chicago Institute of Art and an architectural tour on the Chicago River.
+Students also enjoy dinner in downtown restaurant.
 The trip enhances the tenth-grade curriculum in English, social studies, science and fine arts.
-There is a cost to students.
-This trip is required.

-Students visit public and private colleges of varying sizes, settings and selectivity to help them find the best college type to fit their needs.
-There is a cost to students.
-This trip is required.
+Students visit public and private colleges of varying sizes, settings, and selectivity to help them find the best college type to fit their needs.

 Orchestra Class: Lyric Opera